 - One other great solution to fungus is vinegar.
 This treatment works perfectly on nail fungus.
 The direction for this treatment is simply immersing the affected nail in a bath containing vinegar.
 Do this for 30 minutes every day.
 Then, maintain the procedure until the fungus fades out completely.

-If the above treatments fail to kill the fungus, you have to consult your doctor.
-They will provide you with the treatment efficient enough to kill off the fungus and bacteria residing on your fingernails.
+You must consult your doctor if the above treatments fail to kill the fungus.
+They will provide a treatment efficient enough to kill off the fungus and bacteria on your fingernails.

 Painting the nails is a way of beautifying and making them look attractive, but for someone with green nails, you may wonder about painting over green nails?

 Now that you know the possibility of using acrylic paint for your green nails, you do not need to worry about causing damage to them.
 This is because acrylics are water-based, and many paint types are non-toxic.

 So they will, most likely, not cause any damage to your nails or skin.
 One important thing to consider is the application of a clear base before applying the paint.

 Finally, proper care and maintenance are necessary for a long-lasting acrylic nail.
 One thing you can do is to keep your hands moisturized by engaging in a constant hand routine.

 Avoid using products that can dry your hands, such as alcohol-based sanitizers.
 This will make you feel better about your hands and overall body.